 The HRPDC staff works closely with staff from the member local governments, regional, state and federal agencies.
 Local government and state and federal agency staff participate actively in the complex advisory committee structure which works to ensure that HRPDC programs meet the needs of the region’s localities and citizens.
 The HRPDC Committees include subject area experts from each of the member local governments appointed by the Chief Administrative Officers of the localities.
 Several Committees also include representatives from the Towns of Smithfield and Windsor and various regional agencies, such as the Hampton Roads Sanitation District, Hampton Roads Transit, Southeastern and Peninsulas Public Service Authorities and others.

-Water Resources Planning
+Water Resources Planning Committees

 Directors of Utilities Committee

-Regional Planning Committee
+Regional Construction Standards Committee

 Regional Environmental Committee